Assassin Snail

 Also known as: Common Assassin Snail

-The Assassin Snail, scientifically known as Clea helena, belongs to the Invertebrates family group.
+The Assassin Snail, scientifically known as Anentome helena, belongs to the Invertebrates family group.
 Adults reach a maximum size of approximately 2.5 cm and have a globular body shape with a slow growth rate.
 Classified as peaceful, this species primarily occupies the bottom zone of the aquarium and produces a low level of biological waste.

 The Assassin Snail is a rewarding species to keep, provided its core environmental needs are met.
 The Assassin Snail is typically available in one standard form.